Sidaroth/Phaser3.Boilerplate/README.md

         { state: hasPositionState, name: 'hasPosition' },
     ];

-    // We compose these substates togheter through using Object.assign when returning a new Player object. return Object.assign(...states.map(s => s.state), {
+    // We compose these substates together through using Object.assign when Player() is called. return Object.assign(...states.map(s => s.state), {
         // pipes and overrides
         printInfo: pipe(